Ace (film): Production

 On 20 May 2023, 7Cs Entertainment officially announced that they would collaborate with director Aarumuga Kumar and Vijay Sethupathi.
 Both the director and actor previously collaborated for Oru Nalla Naal Paathu Solren (2017).
 Tentatively titled Vijay Sethupathi 51, Rukmini Vasanth was cast as the female lead, in her Tamil debut.
 Yogi Babu was also cast in a prominent role.
 Principal photography began the same month, and wrapped by 30 November.
 It was predominantly shot in Malaysia.
 The film's official title, Ace, was announced on 17 May 2024.
 Cinematographer Karan B. Rawat, editor R. Govindaraj and production designer A. K. Muthu were revealed to be a part of the technical crew.
 Fenny Oliver later took over editing.

 Music

-The film has songs composed by Justin Prabhakaran and background scored by Sam C. S. The films' only single "Urugudhu Urugudhu" was released on 17 March 2025.
+The film has songs composed by Justin Prabhakaran and background scored by Sam C. S. The film's only single "Urugudhu Urugudhu" was released on 17 March 2025.